AndyChwalik/megr2157-portfolio/docs/assignments/A02/index.md

 <div align="center">
   <img src="pin_truss_assembly2.png">
   <p><em>Figure #25.)
 Shows all of the pins in their respective holes inside the trusses frame </em></p>
-</div> <br>
+</div> <br><br>

+**Materials**

-I decided to make the materials they were made out of.
+When everything was working together, I decided to make the materials they were made out of.
 The trusses frame are made out of A500 steel, which had a density of 0.284 lbm/in^3, Poisson's Ration of 0.3, Young's Modulus of 29000000 lbf/in^2, tensile yield stress of 50000 lbf/in^2, and a tensile ultimate stress of 62000 lbf/in^2.
 The trusses pins are made out of hardened steel with a density of 0.278 lbm/in^3 and a tensile yield stress of 170000 lbf/in^2.
 Both of their properties can be seen in Figure #26 and Figure #27.

 <table>
   <tr>